-Profile: Petra Binkova works as an expert in the Crime Prevention Department.
+Profile: Petra Binkova is an expert in crime prevention.
 She focuses on prevention of violence on children, coordination of the search for missing children and international collaboration related to human rights and crime prevention.

 Royal Canadian Mounted Police (RCMP ret.)